fbpx

 Day 6 - Amsterdam

 Travel to Amsterdam this morning.
-When you arrive, your leader will show you around the city, best known for its narrow houses and artistic heritage.
+When you arrive in the Netherlands capital, your leader will show you around the city, best known for its narrow houses and artistic heritage.
 Along the walk, stop at FEBO – an iconic local food stop where you can buy traditional snacks.
 The rest of the day is free for you to explore.
-Maybe visit Anne Frank's House – the former hiding place of the famous child diarist and her family during WWII or explore the De Waag – a 15th-century building on Nieuwmarkt Square first constructed as a gate for the city’s fortified walls.
-This afternoon, maybe head to the Heineken Museum and learn about the Netherland’s rich beer history.
+Maybe head to the Heineken Museum and learn about the Netherlands’ brewing history, wander along the canals, visit a gallery or settle into a cosy cafe and count the number of bikes that roll by.

-Day 7 - Amsterdam to Rotterdam
+Day 7 - Amsterdam

 Day 8 - Amsterdam